 The purpose of this grant is to support the steady growth as well as the natural attrition of classroom libraries.
 Projects should be focused on cultivating a classroom library that supports student identity and interest.

 We offer up to $300 per grant and there will be a total of 100 grants awarded.
 Alumni must be classroom teachers; current fellows and mentors are not eligible to participate.
-Grant funds may not be used for text sets or library organization materials such as bins and shelves.
+Grant funds may not be used for guided reading text sets or library organization materials such as bins and shelves.

 All reimbursement will occur once the expense reimbursement form and receipts have been received and will be paid directly to the individual, not the school/district.
 Please submit the reimbursement form and receipts electronically to Tyler Sanders at firstname.lastname@example.org.